Overview

 - The purge command does not remove everything.

-- Areas & Rooms
+2. Areas & Rooms – Remove manually

 - These don’t get removed through purge.
 Helpful to create a schedule to view all unplaced areas (for each area scheme) and delete all unplaced areas.